IENT/RDPlot/README.rst

 =======================

 **Note:** things are not tested for Mac.
 You may have to fiddle a little bit.
-Please contribute, if you have idead for improvements.
+Please contribute, if you have ideas for improvements.

 First of all you need to install python3.
 You can get it `here